MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 - WebSlates are restricted to navigation within the initial domain or the specified URL's and server's redirections.

-- Navigation within WebSlate is exclusively limited to HTTPS.
+- Navigation within a WebSlate is exclusively limited to HTTPS.

 - Device access to webcam, microphone, and geolocation are blocked.